Updated: 7 minute read

 Relay Logo - Banking Alternatives

-Relay is a business banking and money management platform that helps you get crystal clear about how much you’re earning, spending and saving.
-We built Relay in collaboration with accountants, bookkeepers and CPAs — the experts who truly understand business finances, what business owners need to manage cash flow, and how to stay on the money.
+Relay is a business banking and money management platform that helps you get clear about how much you're earning, spending, and saving.
+We built Relay in collaboration with accountants, bookkeepers, and CPAs—the experts who understand business finances, what owners need to manage cash flow, and how to stay on the money.

-As a result, Relay is equipped with tools that help you budget and keep track of spending.
-This includes up to 20 individual checking accounts that enable multiple bank account budgeting, percent-based money transfers between your accounts, and up to 50 physical or virtual business debit cards to help categorize your spending.
+Relay is equipped with tools that help you budget and keep track of spending.
+That includes up to 20 individual checking accounts that enable multiple bank account budgeting, percent-based money transfers between your accounts, and up to 50 physical or virtual Relay Visa® debit cards³ to help categorize your spending.

-You can apply for a Relay account online and bank with no monthly account fees, minimum balance requirements, or overdraft fees.
-You can also upgrade to Relay Pro, which costs $30 a month and unlocks features like same-day ACH and accounts payable integration.
+You can apply for a Relay account online and bank with no monthly maintenance fees, minimum balance requirements, or overdraft fees.
+You can also upgrade to the Grow plan at $30/month, which adds same-day ACH and accounts payable automation.

 Features:

-• Free business checking account with no minimum balances or overdraft fees
+• Business checking with no monthly maintenance fees, minimum balances, or overdraft fees

 • Easy-to-set-up integrations with small business software like QuickBooks Online, Xero, and Gusto